Using Edge to connect your data

 OPC-UA

-You can configure an OPC-UA consumer to pull data frequently from your OPC-UA server.
+You can configure an OPC-UA consumer to pull data from your OPC-UA server in polling mode (default) or subscription mode (server pushes on data change).

 Consumer